SuperDARNCanada/borealis/docs/source/failure_modes.rst

 If the shared memory location written to by Borealis is full, or the shared memory files are unable to be deleted by Borealis, then some possible results are:

-    - N200's will be in RX only mode (green LED on front panel will be on only)
+    - N200's may be in RX only mode (green LED on front panel will be on only)
-    - Borealis will appear to halt when viewing the screen
+    - Borealis may appear to halt when viewing the screen, or Borealis may be getting very few sequences per integration time (1-2 within seconds)
-    - Signal processing will quietly die
+    - Signal processing may quietly die
     - Data files, shared memory files and log files will cease being written

 To fix this issue and restart the radar: